maptiler/maptiler-3d-js/readme.md

 };
 ```

-Here is the list of instance methods:
+Here is the list of instance methods of the `Layer3D` class:
 - **`.setAmbientLight(options: {color?: ColorRepresentation, intensity?: number} = {})`**
 To adjust the settings of the ambient light.
 The type `ColorRepresentation` means the color can be a `number` (such as a hex notation `0xff0000`, for red), a hex string (such as `"#FF0000"`, for red), or a ThreeJS color ([read more about these here](https://threejs.org/docs/#api/en/math/Color)).
 ℹ️ By default, the ambiant light is white (`0xffffff`) with an intensity of `0.5`.

-- **`.addMeshFromURL(id: string, meshURL: string, options: MeshOptions = {})`** *async*
+- **`.addMeshFromURL(id: string, url: string, options: AddMeshFromURLOptions = {})`** *async*
 Adds a mesh from a URL to a glTF of glb file, given a mesh ID (will throw if not unique) and a set of options.
+This method returns an `Item3D` object that can be modified later on.

 - **`.addMesh(id: string, mesh: Mesh | Group | Object3D, options: MeshOptions = {})`**
 Adds a ThreeJS mesh/Group/Object3D, given a mesh ID (will throw if not unique) and a set of options.
+This method returns a `Promise<Item3D>` object that can be modified later on.
 ℹ️ By default, the mesh will have some settings (if not overwritten by the options):
   * sourceOrientation: `SourceOrientation.Y_UP`
   * altitude: `0`